 Benefits of a sales enablement platform

 - Helps the reps to be well-informed while selling

 - Provides the sales teams with data-driven insights on how their prospects are consuming shared content

 - Sales enablement platforms help measure what content works and what doesn’t

 What is sales engagement?

-Sales engagement is a continuous process which helps in nudging a prospect to convert into a customer.
-It includes various touch points or interactions conducted during the sales process, between the prospect and the sales team.
-Sales engagement is the process of developing and optimizing these touch points.
+Sales engagement is a continuous process that helps in nudging a prospect to convert into a customer.
+It includes various touchpoints or interactions conducted during the sales process, between the prospect and the sales team.
+Sales engagement is the process of developing and optimizing these touchpoints.
 The idea here is to nurture marketing qualified leads into opportunities.
 In other words, sales engagement is the process of qualifying leads and transferring them into a healthy sales pipeline.